The Best Apps to Watch Anime on Your Amazon Fire Stick [October 2020]

 Official apps are great and all, but we have two more suggestions before we wrap up this article.
 Both of these options aren’t available on the Amazon Appstore, and you’ll need to open up your device for sideloading apps for both apps.
 Whether you’re looking for a standalone app to stream free anime from the web, or you’re a Kodi user looking for the perfect add-on for your jailbroken Fire Stick, these are our two favorite unofficial apps for the Fire Stick.

 Not to be outdone, Masterani Redux (repo link) is a great option for those who are using Kodi on their Fire Stick.
-Created about six months ago, Masterani Redux is a standalone add-on for Kodi that can be supported whether you’re using stock Kodi or a full build.
+Created about a year ago, Masterani Redux is a standalone add-on for Kodi that can be supported whether you’re using stock Kodi or a full build.
 Based on the original Masterani add-on, the big change here by developer Wilson Magic comes down to API support.
 Whereas the original version uses an API to grab videos, Redux skims the actual anime streaming site to get links to content, which means you can get access to the newest shows faster than ever before.
 If you don’t already have Kodi installed on your device, you’ll want to check out our guide to installing Kodi on your Fire Stick.
 If you haven’t installed Kodi and you have no interest in adding a powerful open-source home theater suite to your Fire Stick, you’ll want to consider using FireAnime above.

 Using a VPN